MadeByThePinsHub/GettingStarted-devguides/README.md

 ## Emoji Help

-:tv: - Watch an video
+:tv: - Video Watching

-:notebook: - Read an quick review Markdown file or do an assignment.
+:notebook: - Quick Review/Transcript

+:house: - Homework

+:construction: - Hand-on Activity

 ## Working on GitLab?
 We'll working to make this available on GitLab soon, but for now, let's focus your minds on GitHub first.